icecube/icetray-public/cmake/meta-project-docs/source/code_standards.rst

 "protected" if you find that you do want to subclass something.

 ::

  > because you never know when someone might want to subclass your
  > class and override a method.

 One does not inherit in order to reuse code in the Base class, this is looking at it from the wrong perspective.
-One inherits from Base in order to <i>be reused</i> by classes who talk to pointers to objects of type Base who dont know and don't care whether that is actually a Derived on the other end of that pointer.
+One inherits from Base in order to *be reused* by classes who talk to pointers to objects of type Base who dont know and don't care whether that is actually a Derived on the other end of that pointer.
 (This a simple restatement of the "Liskov Substitution Principle").
 When it